 Computational Literary Studies Infrastructure

-I am a small part of a large infrastructural project.
+I was a small part of a large infrastructural project.
 Mostly doing research.

 Horizon-2020 project CLS INFRA!